IMPORTANT UPDATES

 Find a Specialist

-J. Stephen Kroll Jr., MD, a Sports Medicine Primary Care Physician in the Sports Medicine Program at Children’s Healthcare of Atlanta, is board-certified in pediatrics and sports medicine.
+Stephen Kroll Jr., MD, a Sports Medicine Primary Care Physician in the Sports Medicine Program at Children’s Healthcare of Atlanta, is board-certified in pediatrics and sports medicine.
 Dr. Kroll specializes in the diagnosis and treatment of sports-related injuries, nonoperative musculoskeletal injuries, overuse injuries and concussion management.
 Dr. Kroll is also a founding member of the Pediatric Research in Sports Medicine (PRiSM) organization.
+Early morning appointments are available with Dr. Kroll at our orthopedic and sports medicine clinic at Children’s at Meridian Mark.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.